DanielCiccC/DanielCiccC.github.io/INFS3202/notes/lecture6Revision.md

 Sessions are a fundamental aspect of web development, enabling web applications to store and access user data across multiple requests.

 - **User Data Storage:**
   - Sessions provide a way to persist user data across multiple web pages or requests.
-Unlike cookies, session data is stored on the server.
+Unlike cookies, *session data is stored on the server*.
 - **Unique Identifiers:**
   - Each user is identified through a unique session ID, typically sent to the user's browser via a cookie.
 This ID is then used to retrieve session data on subsequent requests.